 Salaries and Wages Salaries Salaries for staff serving this program.
 Wages-Temporary Help Wages paid to temporary employees providing support to the Risk Management Office.
 Wages-Workshop Wages for training of employees in safe work practices.
 Contracted Services Repair-Equipment Repair of equipment for workplace safety.
 Repair-Buildings Beginning in FY 2019 building repair cost have been moved to newly created program Environment (7402).
 Playground Site Maintenance of playground surface and existing equipment at school sites.
-These costs Improvements were transferred to Ground (7801) in FY 2020.
+These costs Improvements were transferred to Grounds Maintenance (7801) in FY 2020.
 Physical Exams Pre-placement medical exams.
 Includes audiograms, vehicle operator, respirator physicals, lifting assessment, drug and alcohol testing.
 In FY 2020, physical exam costs were transferred to Human Resources (0303).
 Medical Services Services required to comply with federal and state standards, Hepatitis B vaccine, medicals costs, random drug and alcohol testing for operators where a commercial driver's license is required.
 Includes medical consultation for employee medical issues.
 Contracted-Labor Provides training of employees to meet safety standards.
+Maintenance-Vehicles Maintenance and fuel costs for school system vehicles.
 Supplies and Materials Supplies-General Equipment to meet safety and medical services.
 Includes Automated External Defibrillators at all locations, emergency bottled water, and other supplies.
 In FY 2020, the ADA accommodation costs were transferred to Human Resources (0303).
 Other Charges Insurance Insurance coverage for buildings/contents, boilers, data processing equipment, and exhibitors.
 In FY 2017, insurance costs for school buses were transferred from Student Transportation Services (6801) and liability and vehicle insurance costs were transferred from Fixed Charges (8002).
 Premium cost is partially offset by use of rate stabilization fund credits from the Maryland Association of Boards of Education Insurance Pool.
 Dues & Subscriptions Organization membership in the Safety Council of Maryland and other professional memberships and resources.
 Training Safety and emergency training certification required by state and federal regulations for all school system staff.
 Training is designed to address asbestos containing materials, water quality, playground equipment, design, safety inspections, and driver training.

-- Contracted Services reflects a decrease due to the transfer of costs for playground site improvement to Grounds Maintenance (7801) and the transfer of costs for physical exams to Human Resources (0303). - Supplies and Materials reflects the transfer of ADA accommodation requests to Human Resources (0303). - Other Charges increase for insurance.
+- Contracted Services reflects a decrease due to the transfer of costs for playground site improvement to Grounds Maintenance (7801) and the transfer of costs for physical exams to Human Resources (0303). - Supplies and Materials reflects the transfer of ADA accommodation requests to Human Resources (0303) and a decrease to constrain the budget in light of funding challenges. - Other Charges increase for insurance.

 Revised Supt.
-Board
+Board Revised

-Budget Budget Budget Budget Proposed Requested
+Budget Budget Budget Budget Proposed Requested Approved

-Program 7401 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2020
+Program 7401 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2020 FY 2020

-MANAGER - - 1.0 1.0 1.0 1.0
+MANAGER - - 1.0 1.0 1.0 1.0 1.0

-IEQ COORDINATOR - - 1.0 - - -
+IEQ COORDINATOR - - 1.0 - - - -

-ASST SAFETY RISK MANAGEMENT WC - - 1.0 1.0 1.0 1.0
+ASST SAFETY RISK MANAGEMENT WC - - 1.0 1.0 1.0 1.0 1.0

-SPECIALIST 2.0 3.0 2.0 - - -
+SPECIALIST 2.0 3.0 2.0 - - - -

-SECRETARY 1.0 1.0 1.0 1.0 1.0 1.0
+SECRETARY 1.0 1.0 1.0 1.0 1.0 1.0 1.0

-Total Operating Fund FTE 3.0 4.0 6.0 3.0 3.0 3.0
+Total Operating Fund FTE 3.0 4.0 6.0 3.0 3.0 3.0 3.0